VineetKumarRakesh/thg/README.md

 > If you've ever said "SSIM is enough," this chapter is about to throw shade and math at you.

 ### 🧪 4. **Empirical Evaluation of State-of-the-Art Talking Head Generation Models**
-🛠️ *Conference Paper Submission* - 3rd International Conference on Recent Advances in Artificial Intelligence and Smart Applications
+🛠️ *Conference Paper - 3rd International Conference on Recent Advances in Artificial Intelligence and Smart Applications*
 > Benchmarks, metrics, results, regrets — actual experimental results with charts and enough tables to furnish an IKEA showroom.

 🔬 **Links will appear here** like magic scrolls, post-acceptance.
 Until then... stay tuned.